stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 ### Interfaces

-As mentioned above, Idris2 comes with a similar construct as Haskell's type classes: Interfaces.
-We will see later that they are actually quite a bit different: They are just records that Idris2 will insert automatically as function arguments where we need them.
+As mentioned above, Idris comes with a similar construct as Haskell's type classes: Interfaces.
+We will see later that they are actually quite a bit different: They are just records that Idris will insert automatically as function arguments where we need them.
 But that's for another tutorial.

 Let's implement `Eq` for `Gender`: